-(e) Check of service equipment, other accessories and pressure-relief devices, if to be reintroduced into service.
+- (e) Check of service equipment, other accessories and pressure-relief devices, if to be reintroduced into service. - NOTE: For the periodic inspection and test frequencies, see packing instruction P200 of 4.1.4.1.

 6.2.1.6.2 Pressure receptacles intended for the transport of UN 1001 acetylene, dissolved and UN 3374 acetylene, solvent free, shall be examined only as specified in 6.2.1.6.1 (a), (c) and (e).
 In addition the condition of the porous material (e.g. cracks, top clearance, loosening, settlement) shall be examined.